Over recent years succulents have become very popular, especially with the young hipsters who work and live in London.

 Succulent can be tricky to grow, most people kill them with kindest by overwatering them.

-But don’t be discouraged if you give a try and you’re successful the first attempt of looking after a succulent, but if you follow the guidelines below you should end up with healthy happy plants.
+But don’t be discouraged if you give them a try and you’re successful at the first attempt of looking after a succulent, but if you follow the guidelines below you should end up with healthy happy plants.

 Chose A Container With A Hole In The Bottom